 Tossing a fur or wool throw at the foot of the bed isn't just for aesthetic purposes (although they do look amazing, right?).
 The addition of a throw offers not only physical warmth, but adds a luxe visual warmth to the space.
 Our favourites?
-The Crystal Fox Fur Throw is a glam accent you'll want to snuggle up with all winter long.
-We're also loving mohair for this winter, and you can't go wrong with a classic alpaca.
+The Siberian Fox Faux Fur Throw is a glam accent you'll want to snuggle up with all winter long.
+We're also loving mohair for this winter, and you can't go wrong with cashmere or alpaca.

 4. Layer up with a down blanket or coverlet

 When winter arrives, it's not only fashion that needs layering.
 Just like adding an extra scarf or sweater to your outfit, we recommend adding a down blanket or coverlet to your bed.
 The extra layer will encourage warmness and is the perfect way to add style and texture.
 Bonus: when winter is (finally) over, a coverlet will do double-duty as a lightweight blanket for sleeping.

 5. Consider a wool mattress protector

 This might not be the first idea that comes to your mind, but layering your bed with a mattress protector provides all-around, 360 degrees of coziness.
 Not only do mattress protectors keep your mattress clean and protect you from dust mites, but a protector made from all-natural fibres will help to regulate your body temperature, keeping you cooler in the summer and - you guessed it - warmer in the winter.
 Our wool mattress protector, featuring 100% virgin wool encased in a 100% terry cotton cover, is an excellent option for taking advantage of these dual benefits.